Updated July 1, 2021

 How is HI USA keeping its hostels clean?

 You’ll see our staff wiping down high-touch surfaces, like counter tops and doorknobs, with disinfectants ‘round the clock.
 They’ll also be temporarily closing off shared spaces, like hallway bathrooms and kitchens, for sanitizing throughout the day.
-And any time a guest checks out of a dorm room, we’ll leave it vacant for 24 hours so our staff can get in and give it a proper deep cleaning.
 When our cleaning staff come through, please help them out by vacating the room so they can have all the space they need to get the job done.
-They’ll let you know when it’s safe to return!
+They’ll let you know when it’s OK to return!

 What about activities like walking tours and pub crawls?

 We’re not gonna lie: this one stings a little.
 While we love being able to offer free social activities for our guests, for the time being, it’s just not possible to do it safely.
 But while organized activities like pub crawls, walking tours, group meals, and movie nights may be on hold, we still want to help you get to know our cities and your fellow travelers.
-Once you arrive at the hostel, ask the front desk staff about self-guided walking tours and other local activities that will allow you to maintain a safe distance from others.
+Once you arrive at the hostel, ask the front desk staff about self-guided walking tours and other local activities that will help you get to know the city a little better.

 Do I need to bring my own hand sanitizer?